RMS Niagara: Wireless developments

 When Niagara entered service she was equipped for wireless telegraphy on the 300 and 600 metre wavelengths.
 Her original call sign was GBE.

 In 1925 the Amalgamated Wireless Company built a new, powerful shortwave beam wireless transmitter for her that was installed when she was overhauled in Sydney from February to April 1925.
 That April and May, Niagara set new wireless records by transmitting and receiving signals to and from both Australia and Canada throughout her voyage to Vancouver and back.
-While moored in Vancouver she sent a signal to Pennant Hills, New South Wales, and on her return voyage from Vancouver she succeeded in transmitting wireless signals from the Pacific Ocean to England.
+While moored in Vancouver she sent a signal to Pennant Hills, and on her return voyage from Vancouver she succeeded in transmitting wireless signals from the Pacific Ocean to England.
 This was a new record for the Marconi Company, achieved with a transmitter power of less than one Kilowatt.

 In January 1928, as Niagara crossed the Tasman Sea, she exchanged signals with a wireless station in Burnham-on-Sea in England.
 In 1925 Niagara had succeeded in transmitting to England from somewhere in the Pacific, but this latest achievement was claimed as a new record.
 A service was established by which passengers could send messages to England at a cost of 11 pence per word.

 Between 28 May and 9 June 1928 the Fokker F.VII aircraft Southern Cross made the World's first flight across the Pacific: from California via Fiji and Hawaii to Queensland.
 Its crew maintained hourly wireless contact with Niagara on each leg of the flight.

 In 1934 the new wireless call sign GNXP superseded Niagara's code letters JBSG and her original wireless call sign.

 In February 1936 the New Zealand Marine Department established a wireless direction finding beacon on Tiri Tiri Island, and asked ships to help to test it.
 Niagara's master recommended that a second beacon was needed for ships to fix their position by triangulation.
 However, the beacon on Tiri Tiri enabled ships to get accurate bearings from a range of up to 88 nmi.